reduxjs/redux/docs/usage/deriving-data-selectors.md

 const d = someSelector(state, 1) // different inputs from last time, not memoized
 ```

+To address this, you can create [unique selector instances](https://redux.js.org/usage/deriving-data-selectors#creating-unique-selector-instances).

 Also, you can pass multiple arguments into a selector.
 Reselect will call all of the input selectors with those exact inputs:

 ```js